bdureau/UltimateAltimeter/README.md

 # Disclaimer

-I am not responsible for any damage that could hapen.
+I am not responsible for any damage that could happen.
 The code is provided as it is